 The custody clock as we know it is no more.

 The judgement of Mr Justice McCombe in the case of R (on the application of Chief Constable of Manchester)v Salford Magistrates’ Court EWHC 1578 brought police and lawyers alike to a screeching halt.
 ACPO have since released guidance as to their reading of it.
-Both the judgement and guidance can be found here (courtesy of Andrew Keogh).

 The interested party, then accused party Paul Hookway, had been arrested for murder.
 Prior to the expiry of the initial 24 hours, a superintendent’s extension of 12 hours had been granted.
 The police had then gone before the Justices at Salford Magistrates’ Court for a warrant of further detention and been granted a further 36 hours.
 He was subsequently police bailed a number of times and some months later the police tried to apply for an extension of the warrant.
 The legal advisor said that they could not have an extension as the warrant had expired and the application was refused by DJ Feinstein.